tudorgalt/babelfish-phase-1/README.md

 ## **1. Project overview**
 Sovryn is a decentralized protocol for Bitcoin lending and margin trading.
 The protocol is built on Bitcoin-based smart contract platform RSK.
+It can be accessed through a web3 portal or integrated into new existing exchanges.

 ## **2. Diagram**